pkscout/rpi.sensehat.mon/README.txt

 2. update rc.d
 		sudo update-rc.d rpi.sensehat.mon

-When you restart rpi.sensehat.mon will automatically start.
+When you restart the Pi, rpi.sensehat.mon will automatically start.
 If you need to start or stop the script manually, you can do that with:

 		sudo service rpi.sensehat.mon start or		sudo service rpi.sensehat.mon stop